-The bill aims to enhance school safety in Minnesota by modifying existing provisions related to violence prevention and reporting requirements.
+This bill aims to enhance school safety in Minnesota by modifying existing provisions related to violence prevention and reporting requirements.
 It mandates that school districts and charter schools conduct annual violence prevention training for middle and high school students, which must include information on identifying warning signs of potential harm and the importance of reporting threats.
 Additionally, the bill introduces new reporting requirements for active shooter incidents and threats, requiring schools to electronically report these incidents to the commissioner of education and the Minnesota Fusion Center.
-The definitions of "active shooter incident" and "active shooter threat" are also established within the bill.
+The bill also amends the definition of dangerous weapon incidents to include active shooter incidents and threats, and it specifies the information that must be included in these reports.

 Statutes affected: